Amir Receives Phone Call From French President

-Doha - The Amir HH Sheikh Tamim bin Hamad Al-Thani received a phone call from President of the friendly French Republic HE Emmanuel Macron, on Sunday evening.
+Doha, Qatar: The Amir HH Sheikh Tamim bin Hamad Al Thani received a phone call today from HE Emmanuel Macron, President of the friendly French Republic.

-The phone call discussed the latest developments in the regional and international arenas, especially with regard to the current events in Ukraine

 Legal Disclaimer: